corsonknowles/rubocop-yjit/README.md

   - rubocop-yjit
 ```

-Now you can run `rubocop` and it will automatically load the RuboCop yjit cops together with the standard cops.
+Now you can run `rubocop` and it will automatically load the RuboCop-Yjit cops together with the standard cops.

 ### Command line